BlueTriangleG/styleAI/README.md

 ## Project Overview

+StyleAI addresses a common challenge many people face: uncertainty about which clothing styles, colors, and fashion choices best complement their unique physical characteristics.
+Rather than wasting time on trial and error or seeking potentially unreliable advice, StyleAI offers a scientific, AI-driven approach to personal styling.

+Our application analyzes facial features, body proportions, and physical attributes from user photos to generate tailored fashion recommendations.
+Users receive not only style advice but also visual previews showing how they would look in the recommended outfits, enabling confident shopping decisions without the need for costly personal styling services.

 StyleAI consists of two main components:
 - A modern, responsive **Next.js frontend** with React 19
 - A robust **Flask-based API backend** for image processing and AI analysis